ptran32/beautiful-jekyll/_posts/2020-08-26-Continuous-integration-with-jenkins-and-docker-multistage.md

 layout: post
 title: CI/CD with jenkins and docker multistage build
 subtitle:
-tags: [containers]
+tags: [automation]
 ---

-Nowadays, the main goal of every tech company is to ship often and have users feedback as fast as possible.
+Nowadays, the main goal of every tech company is to ship often and have user feedback as fast as possible.

 There's many practices and tools in order to accomplish that, but today I'll focus on *continuous integration* and *continuous deployment*.

-Atlassian explain very well the difference between continuous integration, continuous delivery and continuous deployment. [link here](https://www.atlassian.com/continuous-delivery/principles/continuous-integration-vs-delivery-vs-deployment)
+Atlassian explains very well the difference between continuous integration, continuous delivery and continuous deployment. [link here](https://www.atlassian.com/continuous-delivery/principles/continuous-integration-vs-delivery-vs-deployment)

 But I'll summarize it in few words:

-- **Continuous Integration**: Automatic build and tests to be able to detect issues in the code quickly
+- **Continuous Integration**: Automatic builds and tests to be able to detect issues in the code quickly
-- **Continuous Deliver**y: Be able release a new version of an application at any moment and deploy it in lower environements (dev/staging/integration)
+- **Continuous Deliver**y: Be able release a new version of an application at any moment and deploy it in lower environments (dev/staging/integration)
-- **Continuous Deployment**: It's the same thing than Continuous Delivery, except that there is no manual steps from developper commit to production environment.
+- **Continuous Deployment**: It's the same thing than Continuous Delivery, except that there are no manual steps from developers commit to production environment.

 ![Jenkins logo](https://www.jenkins.io/images/logos/jenkins-is-the-way/256.png)